joshorenstein/bio-features-ortho-patients/README.md

 7 Support_Vector_No              81.9          85.7       3.80
 ```

-In the supervised algorithms, the best models on predicting the test data were Support Vector Machine, C5.0 and Random Forest.
-The C5.0 and Random Forest had 100% accuracy on the training data likely due to the models being overfit.
-The neural network had the most stable accuracy, ie, the smallest difference between the predictions of the training and test sets.
-A regression tree model is always worth considering as it is the easiest model to interpret; however, it's performance on the test set was near the bottom.
-It's fairly easy to extract variable importance from the Support Vector Machine models which makes it useful for explaining findings to non-technical people as well. <br/>

-The Neural Network is the model I would most likely fit on this data moving forward.
-It is not the easiest data to visualize, but given its stable results and high accuracy, among the models tested, I think it is the best fit for this data. <br/>

 [Median Biomechanics by Person Type](https://github.com/joshorenstein/bio-features-ortho-patients/blob/master/results/results.csv) <br/>
 [Regression Tree](https://github.com/joshorenstein/bio-features-ortho-patients/blob/master/charts/regression-tree-model.pdf) <br/>
 [SVM Variable Importance](https://github.com/joshorenstein/bio-features-ortho-patients/blob/master/results/variable_importance.pdf) <br/>
 [Neural Network](https://github.com/joshorenstein/bio-features-ortho-patients/blob/master/charts/neural-net-model.pdf) <br/>

+###### Connclusions:
+* In the supervised algorithms, the best models on predicting the test data were Support Vector Machine, C5.0 and Random Forest.
+* The C5.0 and Random Forest had 100% accuracy on the training data likely due to the models being overfit.
+* The neural network had the most stable accuracy, ie, the smallest difference between the predictions of the training and test sets.
+* A regression tree model is always worth considering as it is the easiest model to interpret; however, it's performance on the test set was near the bottom.
+* It's fairly easy to extract variable importance from the Support Vector Machine models which makes it useful for explaining findings to non-technical people as well. <br/>

+The Neural Network is the model I would most likely fit on this data moving forward.
+It is not the easiest data to visualize, but given its stable results and high accuracy, among the models tested, I think it is the best fit for this data. <br/>

 ###### The data:
 1) Pelvic incidence is defined as the angle between a line perpendicular to the sacral plate at its midpoint and a line connecting this point to the femoral head axis. <br>